jsvcycling/raytracer/README.md

 Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book
 written in several different programming languages.

-Generally the samples will only reach the end of section 8.5 as the chapters after this point are further enhancements of the core ray tracer.
+Generally the samples will only reach the end of chapter 8 as the chapters after this point are further enhancements of the core ray tracer.
 These additional features may be added in the future.